SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 The parameter is a By object which is how WebDriver implements locators.
 This is explained in detail in the WebDriver chapters.

 To do this with Selenium 1.0 (Selenium-RC) a bit more coding is involved, but it isn't difficult.
-The approach is to check for the element, if it's not availble wait for a predefined period and then again recheck it.
+The approach is to check for the element, if it's not available wait for a predefined period and then again recheck it.
 This is then executed with a loop with a predetermined time-out terminating the loop if the element isn't found.

 Let's consider a page which brings a link (link=ajaxLink) on click